4.6. Multi-Instance Object Dynamic

 }

-For Create operation that does not indicate the new iid, Anjay Lite assigns a new iid and passes it down to the inst_create handler from Object definition.
+If the Create operation does not specify an iid, Anjay Lite assigns one and passes it to the inst_create handler.

 static temp_obj_ctx_t temperature_obj = {